HaoYeChen/Quiz-App-Android-Studio/README.md

+(This Project is not done)

 # Quiz-App-Android-Studio
-Quiz App made with Android Studio
+Quiz App made in Android Studio

-App'en er direkte tilsluttet til SQL(ikke lige best practice), da jeg prøvet med API fik jeg (java.security.cert.certpathvalidatorexception trust anchor for certification path not found)
+This application is directly connected to MSSQL (not exactly the best practice), when I tried with API I got (java.security.cert.certpathvalidatorexception trust anchor for certification path not found)

 Dependencies for denne projekt: